Oncology Billing Services in Oregon

 Every OR payer has specific rules for oncology claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield Oncology Claims
+Regence BlueCross BlueShield of Oregon Oncology Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial oncology claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial oncology claims.
 We know their OR specific fee schedules, prior authorization requirements for oncology procedures, and their appeal timelines when claims are denied.
 Correct HCPCS drug codes with exact dosage units.
 NDC numbers required by many payers.

-Oregon Health Plan Oncology Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) Oncology Billing

-Oregon Health Plan routes oncology patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes oncology patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own oncology authorization and billing rules that we manage.

-Medicare (Noridian) Oncology Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) Oncology Coverage

 Denial Prevention for Oregon Oncology